-Like commercial exhaust systems, the exhaust cleaning (KEC) service company, like Averus, is meant to address the buildup of grease, carbons and other particulate within the exhaust system, in all accessible areas, from the hood plenum (area behind the grease filters), the exhaust duct to the roof and the fan itself.
+Like commercial exhaust systems, the exhaust cleaning (KEC) service company, like Averus, is meant to address the buildup of grease, carbons and other particulates within the exhaust system, in all accessible areas, from the hood plenum (area behind the grease filters), the accessible exhaust ductwork to the roof and the fan itself.
 The suppression piping and detection are both typically installed within the hood, hood plenum, and into the exhaust duct opening, so logically it would seem the buildup would be cleaned by the KEC tech.
 Not so much.
-That buildup we’re talking about, often carbonized or dried-out, is the syrup colored, sticky or charred gunk regularly covering the piping, nozzles, and fusible link assembly of the fire system, (along with everything else), you’d still be wrong to think the KEC tech is cleaning that.
+That buildup we’re talking about, often carbonized or dried-out, is the syrup colored, sticky or charred gunk regularly covering the piping, nozzles, and fusible link assembly of the fire suppression system, (along with everything else), you’d still be wrong to think the KEC tech is cleaning that.

 NFPA 96, the standard that is often referenced in Life Safety code, specifically requires that exhaust cleaners not clean, nor apply chemicals to any components of the fire suppression system.
 When you understand how the KEC technician cleans the system, this reasoning becomes obvious.
 A professional KEC company uses high-pressure water to clean build-up that has been building up over weeks or months.
 The fire suppression system includes a fusible link detection line(s), which at maximum, can only withstand 55 pounds of force.
 A pressure washer cleaning it at 3,000 PSI will easily surpass that force.
 NFPA (www.NFPA.org) requires all maintenance of any and all components of the fire system be performed by trained, qualified, and certified persons acceptable to the AHJ (authority having jurisdiction, such as the local code authority, fire inspector, building inspector).